leafo/lua-payments/README.md

 [![Build Status](https://travis-ci.org/leafo/lua-payments.svg?branch=master)](https://travis-ci.org/leafo/lua-payments)

-Bindings to various payment provider APIs for use in Lua (with OpenResty or anything that supports LuaSocket)
+Bindings to various payment provider APIs for use in Lua (with OpenResty via Lapis or anything that supports LuaSocket or cqueues)

 The following APIs are supported: